ale206/ModularNet/README.md

 This architectural pattern is highly versatile and can be adapted for various types of .NET solutions, including Web APIs, Console Applications, Worker Services, Lambdas, and more, providing a solid foundation for growth and change.

+It is an almost-ready-to-use template to manage the registration and login of a user with `Google firebase`, email sending and secrets management with `azure`, `authentication` and `authorization` in APIs, `logs`, etc.

 ## Architecture Layers

 The architecture is composed of the following layers: